 EBT Cardholders (Up to 4 family members): $3

-Ask about Blue Star and Museums for All programs!
+Ask about Blue Star and Museums for All programs as well as AAA discounts!

 Due to the amount of time needed to experience the museum, last admission is at 4:15 p.m.